confusingbits/confusingbits.github.io/content/about/index.md

 Kerbal Space Program.
 I publish and contribute to open source projects mostly on GitHub.

-I am currently employed as a Software Engineer at [Inizio](https://inizio.io/).
+I am currently employed as a Software Engineer at [Inizio](https://inizio.io/) where I've been a primary contributor for dozens of projects as well as maintainer of many existing applications for a variety of clients in a number of industries.

-I specialize in full-stack, rapid cross-platform application development.
+I tend to specialize in full-stack, rapid cross-platform application development.
+I favor functional prinicples and simplicity.

+In my free time, I'm practicing Haskell and Elm.

 <!-- My [resume](resume) is available online. -->